Dopamine: Basal ganglia

 The basal ganglia can be divided into several sectors, and each is involved in controlling particular types of actions.
-The ventral sector of the basal ganglia (containing the ventral striatum and ventral tegmental area) operates at the highest level of the hierarchy, selecting actions at the whole-organism level.
-The dorsal sectors (containing the dorsal striatum and substantia nigra) operate at lower levels, selecting the specific muscles and movements that are used to implement a given behavior pattern.
+The ventral sector of the basal ganglia (containing the ventral striatum which receives projections from ventral tegmental area) operates at the highest level of the hierarchy, selecting actions at the whole-organism level.
+The dorsal sectors (containing the dorsal striatum which receives projections from substantia nigra) operate at lower levels, selecting the specific muscles and movements that are used to implement a given behavior pattern.

 Dopamine contributes to the action selection process in at least two important ways.
 First, it sets the "threshold" for initiating actions.
 The higher the level of dopamine activity, the lower the impetus required to evoke a given behavior.
 As a consequence, high levels of dopamine lead to high levels of motor activity and impulsive behavior; low levels of dopamine lead to torpor and slowed reactions.
 Parkinson's disease, in which dopamine levels in the substantia nigra circuit are greatly reduced, is characterized by stiffness and difficulty initiating movement—however, when people with the disease are confronted with strong stimuli such as a serious threat, their reactions can be as vigorous as those of a healthy person.
 In the opposite direction, drugs that increase dopamine release, such as cocaine or amphetamine, can produce heightened levels of activity, including, at the extreme, psychomotor agitation and stereotyped movements.